 Thank you to my friend who sent me this lovely “Get Well Soon” pressie – very thoughtful.
 There are so many lovely things you can order online these days to brighten up a day.
 I’m going to remember to do that more in future, it made such a difference to my mood and that can only be a good thing:-

 ANYWAY.
 MOVING ON FROM BORING OLD ILLNESS… IT’S NOVEMBER!!
-BIRTHDAY MONTH FOR MY DAUGHTER, MY PARTNER’S SON, HIS SISTER AND MEEEEEEE!!!
-No wonder he’s gone into isolation, can you blame him?
+BIRTHDAY MONTH FOR MY DAUGHTER AND MEEEEEEE!!!

 My youngest son is coming back this evening for reading week and to help celebrate his sister’s birthday.
 I hope he makes the train – he had a Halloween party last night to attend and so one can’t be too sure.